blinklabs-io/cardano-dns/README.md

 3. Decide on token naming, defining a new standard (with Mesh) if necessary
 4. Then implement

-### 1. Updating DNS Datum at Reference Validator
+### 1. Validation Logic = Updating DNS Datum
 - Is the datum above sufficient?
-- Are SOA and DNS record immutable?
+- Should SOA and DNS records be immutable?
 - If not, who can change the SOA and DNS records?
 - MVP allows owner of domain to change SOA and DNS.
 - Who holds an admin token?
 Should admin token exist?
 With what powers?

-### 2. Decide on minting logic Minting Conditions
+### 2. Decide on minting logic ->  Minting Conditions
 - How is the domain name itself handled? -> At minting, `DNSReferenceDatum.origin` must match `TokenName`.
 - If Reference Datum matches token name, mint a token pair.
 - Must mint token pair with matching names